cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 about 0.4 $M$ smaller than $p(M|D)$ for the same event, on average.
-The uncertainty in each estimate is fairly represented by the interquartile range (IQR, the distance between the 25th and 75th percentiles); the IQR of $p(M|D)$ is, on average, twice the IQR of $p(M|D,L)$ for a given earthquake.
+The uncertainty in each estimate is fairly represented by the interquartile range (IQR, the distance between the 25th and 75th percentiles); the IQR of $p(M|D)$ is, on average, twice the IQR of $p(M|D,L)$ for a given earthquake (Figure
+\ref{post_scatter}).

-Additionally, the characteristic shape of the $p(M|D)$ PDF has a right skew, with a long, high-$M$ tail, though $p(M|D,L)$ is more symmetrical.
+Additionally, the characteristic shape of the $p(M|D)$ PDF has a right skew (Figure \ref{post_pdfs}a), with a long, high-$M$ tail (relating to the possibility that the offset measurement occurred on a section of rupture with an offset distance much lower than the mean offset), though $p(M|D,L)$ is more symmetrical (Figure \ref{post_pdfs}b).
 In this analysis, $p(M)$ extended to $M$ 8.5, and $p(M|D)$ for several events are non-negligibly truncated at this limit.
 However, for no events did $p(M|D,L)$ reach 8.0.
 This is an effect of limiting the rupture length, and given the geological controls on fault dimensions, this is highly unlikely to be simply an underestimation of the possible rupture dimensions, as could be the case for a 1000 km long strike-slip fault.

 The only instance in which we feel that rupture could be longer than our maximum is if the Saddle Mountains and Seattle Fault Zone ruptured in a single event.
-This is possible given the estimated timing of the paleoearthquakes: the Restoration Point earthquake occurred ca. 1050-1020 calendar years before 1950, the Saddle Mountains East fault ruptured between 1160-310 cal. yr.
+This is possible given the estimated timing of the paleoearthquakes: the Restoration Point earthquake occurred about 1050-1020 calendar years BP (before 1950), the Saddle Mountains East fault ruptured between 1160-310 cal. yr.
 BP, and the Saddle Mountains West fault ruptured between 1200-970 cal. yr.
-BP [**REFS**] (these Saddle Mountains ruptures are considered the same event in this work).
-These faults have geometries and kinematics that are not incompatible: The SMF strikes ~60° and is reverse-dextral while the SFZ strikes ~90° and is reverse.
+BP [*Sherrod et al., 2000*, *Nelson et al., 2003*, *Witter et al., 2008*, *Barnett et al., 2015*] (these Saddle Mountains ruptures are considered the same event in this work).
+These faults have geometries and kinematics that are not
-These faults have not been demonstrated to link at depth, though this has been suggested [*Blakely et al., 2009*].
+incompatible: The SMF strikes ~60° and is reverse-dextral while the SFZ strikes ~90° and is reverse.
+These faults have not been demonstrated to link at depth, though this has been suggested by *Blakely et al.* [*2009*] based on interpretation of geological and geophysical data.
 Furthermore, both of these events show much larger offsets than the rest in our dataset: a mean of 10.2 m on the SFZ and 6.7 m on the SMF.
-Simultaneous rupture of > 5 m on separate faults with such different strikes and rakes have not been observed, although the 2008 Wenchuan, China and 2016 Kaikoura, New Zealand earthquakes, both $M$ ~7.9, are close enough to demonstrate the possibility.
-The total rupture length of this event would be ~70-150 km, and cursory analysis indicates a most-likely magnitude of 7.8, though the PDF extends to $M$ 8.3.
+Simultaneous rupture of > 5 m on separate faults with such different strikes and rakes have not been observed, although the 2008 Wenchuan, China [*Zhang et al., 2011*] and 2016 Kaikoura, New Zealand earthquakes, both $M$ ~7.9, are close enough to demonstrate the possibility.
+The total rupture length of this event would be ~70-150 km, and cursory analysis indicates a most-likely magnitude of 7.8, though the PDF extends to
+$M$ 8.3.

 ![Scatterplot comparing $p(M|D)$ and $p(M|D,L)$ for each event.
 Points